When can I ask the court for Partial Custody or Visitation rights?

 What will the court consider in a decision to grant Partial Custody or Visitation?

-The court makes its decision based on what is known as “the best interests of the child.”
+The court makes its decision on grandparents custody rights based on what is known as “the best interests of the child.”
 The interests of a child include the child’s physical, emotional, intellectual, moral and spiritual well-being.
 Some of the factors the judge may consider include the relationship that has been developed between the child and the grandparent or great-grandparent and the amount of time they have spent together, the preferences of the child and the willingness of the biological parents to cooperate.
 The judge will always make sure that the custody arrangement does not interfere with the parent-child relationship.

 The Courts have consistently stated that it is in the children’s best interest to preserve and nurture those relationships which are meaningful while avoiding situations which might prove harmful.